-The exceptionally small silicon area, low power and minimal code footprint of these processors enable developers to achieve 32-bit performance at an 8-bit price point, bypassing the step to 16-bit devices.
+The exceptionally small silicon area, low power and minimal code footprint of Cortex-M0+ enables developers to achieve 32-bit performance at an 8-bit price point, bypassing the step to 16-bit devices.
 The Cortex-M0+ processor comes with a wide selection of options to provide flexible development.

-|ISA Support||Thumb/Thumb-2 subset.|
+|ISA Support||Thumb/Thumb-2 subset|

-||Optional 8 region MPU with sub regions and background region.|
+|Memory Protection||Optional 8 region MPU with sub regions and background region|

-|Interrupts||Non-maskable Interrupt (NMI) + 1 to 32 physical interrupts.|
+|Interrupts||Non-maskable Interrupt (NMI) + 1 to 32 physical interrupts|

 ||Integrated WFI and WFE Instructions and Sleep On Exit capability.

-Sleep & Deep Sleep Signals.
+Sleep and Deep Sleep Signals

-Optional Retention Mode with Arm Power Management Kit.
+Optional Retention Mode with Arm Power Management Kit

-||Optional JTAG or Serial Wire Debug ports Up to 4 Breakpoints and 2 Watchpoints.|
+||Optional JTAG or Serial Wire Debug ports.
+Up to 4 Breakpoints and 2 Watchpoints|

-||Optional Micro Trace Buffer.|
+||Optional Micro Trace Buffer|

 Start designing now

-Performance Efficiency 2.46 CoreMarks/MHz* and 0.95/1.11/1.35 DMIPS/MHz**.
+Performance Efficiency 2.46 CoreMark/MHz* and 0.99/1.30/2.58 DMIPS/MHz**.

 |Arm Cortex-M0+ Implementation Data***|